Composition of bi-coupling schemes

 Version 2.3.0 allows non-centric participants as long as they run in serial.

+Data being exchanged between multiple solvers must be configured indentically in terms of data initialization and substeps.
 All other tags are similar to a normal implicit coupling.

 To find out more about multi coupling, you can also read Section 3.8 in Benjamin’s thesis or have a look at the tutorial of multiple perpendicular flaps in a channel.